 Practice positive self-care

 Be kind to yourself.
-Think about the things that you enjoy, that have helped in the past or that make you feel good such as mindfully cooking a healthy meal, reading a good book, going for a walk in the sunshine or practicing an old hobby.
+Think about the things that you enjoy, that have helped in the past or that make you feel good such as mindfully cooking a healthy meal, reading a good book, going for a walk in the sunshine or practising an old hobby.
 Try to maintain a good routine and sleep pattern.
-See our self-help/relaxation pages for more ideas which may help you.
+See our self-help and relaxation pages for more ideas which may help you.